 The records reveal just how the people of Galway, the west of Ireland and from much further afield have been an active part of the spectacle of the festival.
 Images of crowded streets and venues across the city show how audiences have been enthralled by all the Festival has to offer for all tastes and interests.
 The archive also compliments other related local artistic and cultural archives, such as those of Druid Theatre Company, Taibhdhearc na Gaillimhe, Macnas and many others, building a comprehensive memory of the Arts in Galway for over the past four decades.

-A full listing of the Galway Arts Festival archive is available on the Library online catalogue
+A full listing of the Galway Arts Festival archive is available on the Archives online catalogue